-This trope comes in three categories (with some overlap): the killer either loves violence for its own sake, or wishes to express dislike for the target, or (usually due to fighting The Juggernaut or an Implacable Man) know that It's the Only Way to Be Sure whoever they're doing this to won't be coming back.
+This trope comes in three categories (with some overlap): the killer either loves violence for its own sake, really, really HATES whoever they're doing this to, or (usually due to fighting The Juggernaut or an Implacable Man) knows that It's the Only Way to Be Sure whoever they're doing this to won't be coming back.
 There Is No Kill Like Overkill may be played for comedy or for drama.
 If the former, another character may remark "I think he's dead already" near the end of the process.

 May be employed successfully: see No One Could Survive That!.
 Unfortunately often leads to Never Found the Body, thus setting up Only Mostly Dead or Unexplained Recovery.
 Joker Immunity means even overkill is useless, but even that is better than a No-Sell.

-For common ways to overkill, see Beam Spam, Wave Motion Gun, Megaton Punch, Gatling Good, Boom, Headshot!, Your Head Asplode, Grenade Spam, Multiple Gunshot Death, Macross Missile Massacre, No-Holds-Barred Beatdown, Stuff Blowing Up, Home Run Hitter, More Dakka, Multi-Directional Barrage, BFS, BFG, Rapid-Fire Fisticuffs, and/or Nuke 'em.
+For common ways to overkill, see Beam Spam, Wave-Motion Gun, Megaton Punch, Gatling Good, Boom, Headshot!, Your Head Asplode, Grenade Spam, Multiple Gunshot Death, Macross Missile Massacre, No-Holds-Barred Beatdown, Stuff Blowing Up, Home-Run Hitter, More Dakka, Multi-Directional Barrage, BFS, BFG, Rapid-Fire Fisticuffs, Pummeling the Corpse, and/or Nuke 'em.
 Said methods are almost always more overkill with a Critical Hit.

 For situations in which the overkill destroys the whole point of the combat, see Pyrrhic Victory.

-Please note as this is occasionally related to a major character's death, be wary of unmarked spoilers.
+This is occasionally related to a major character's death, so beware of unmarked spoilers!